Middle-earth

 Middle-earth is the setting of much of the English writer J. R. R. Tolkien's fantasy.
 The term is equivalent to the Miðgarðr of Norse mythology and Middangeard in Old English works, including Beowulf.
 Middle-earth is the oecumene (i.e. the human-inhabited world, or the central continent of Earth) in Tolkien's imagined mythological past.
-Tolkien's most widely read works, The Hobbit and The Lord of the Rings, are set entirely in Middle-earth.
-"Middle-earth" has also become a short-hand term for Tolkien's legendarium, his large body of fantasy writings, and for the entirety of his fictional world.
+His most widely read works, The Hobbit and The Lord of the Rings, are set entirely in Middle-earth.
+"Middle-earth" has also become a shorthand term for Tolkien's legendarium, his large body of fantasy writings, and for the entirety of his fictional world.

 Middle-earth is the main continent of Earth (Arda) in an imaginary period of the past, ending with Tolkien's Third Age, about 6,000 years ago.
 Tolkien's tales of Middle-earth mostly focus on the north-west of the continent.
 This region is suggestive of Europe, the north-west of the Old World, with the environs of the Shire reminiscent of England, but, more specifically, the West Midlands, with the town at its centre, Hobbiton, at the same latitude as Oxford.

 Tolkien's Middle-earth is peopled not only by Men, but by Elves, Dwarves, Ents, and Hobbits, and by monsters including Dragons, Trolls, and Orcs.
-Through the imagined history, the peoples other than Men dwindle, leave or fade, until, after the period described in the books, only Men are left on the planet.
+Through the imagined history, the peoples other than Men dwindle, leave, or fade, until, after the period described in the books, only Men are left on the planet.